Street Road

 Listen to our interview about the Seven Million Acres project with the Artifactual Journey Podcast here and on iTunes.

-RECONSIDERING PLACE, Common Field Philly 4/27/2019
+RECONSIDERING PLACE, Common Field Convening, Philadelphia 4/27/2019

-Reconsidering Place: troubling the urban/rural binary for artist practices and organizations, a Report from the Field
+RECONSIDERING PLACE: troubling the urban/rural binary for artist practices and organizations, a Report from the Field

 The field of art is framed by a normative belief that urban spaces constitute a ‘center’ of cultural endeavors and that rural spaces are at the ‘periphery’.
 This imaginary is increasingly challenged by concepts that ambiguate conventional understandings of the ‘urban’ and the ‘rural’, as well as framings such as the 'suburban' or 'exurban'.